-Following his 4yo season, and after learning to relax more in his races, Im Themightyquinn has proven almost unbeatable; in 18 starts against the Southern Hemisphere's best over four seasons of racing the gelding has never been unplaced at Group One level - his tally shows a remarkable 12 wins, three seconds and three thirds.
+Following his transfer to Australia in mid 2008, Im Themightyquinn had proved a challenging competitor; in 28 starts against the Southern Hemisphere's best over six seasons of racing he was seldom unplaced at Group1 level - his tally shows a remarkable 14 wins, five seconds and seven thirds.

 "Yes I do get nervous before a big race especially on the day of the race with all the advice and as the various scenarios go through your head", he explained.

 "The Sydney Inter Dominion was the worst I have been and I had no idea how I was going to drive Quinny that day.
 Once the barrier let us go I was fine and just in the zone".